Monzo vs Atom bank

 Monzo and Atom bank both pay interests on your savings, but do it in quite different ways.
 We've compared them side by side for you.

 Digital banks have been populating the UK market in the last few years.
-Most of them, like Monzo, began by offering a basic free current account that can be entirely set-up and managed through an app, to which a savings option was then added.
-Atom, instead, went directly for savings accounts and mortgages, which are more difficult to find in challengers’ product range.
+Most of them, like Monzo, began by offering a basic free current account that can be set up and managed entirely through an app, to which a savings option was then added.
+Atom, instead, went directly for savings accounts and mortgages, which are more difficult to find in the challengers’ product ranges.

-We cover Monzo’s Savings Pot and Atom’s Fixed Rate Savings features, differences and similarities to help you decide if either appeals to you.
+We cover Monzo’s and Atom’s savings features, differences and similarities to help you decide if either appeals to you.

 Saving with Monzo and Atom

-Monzo and Atom are both challengers that aim at simplifying the banking experience using app technology and avoiding paperwork and physical branches.
+Monzo and Atom are both challengers that aim to simplify the banking experience by using app technology and avoiding paperwork and physical branches.
 You can open an account for free with both of them within minutes.

-Once you’ve opened an account with Atom, you have one week to put money into it.
+If you open an instant access account with Atom, you can pay in and withdraw cash whenever you want – although its Instant Saver Reward account pays a higher interest rate each month you don’t withdraw any cash.
+If you open a fixed rate saver, you have one week to put money into it.
 After that, your account is locked in both directions: you can’t add any more money, nor can you withdraw it until the product expires.
-Which also means, of course, that you won’t get a card that goes with your Atom account, nor will you be able to make payments or transfers of any kind.

 As usual, the longer is the account life, the higher is the interest rate likely to be.